galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 ## Sequence Duplication Levels

-It plots in blue the percentage of reads of a given sequence in the file which are present a given number of times in the file:
+The graph shows in blue the percentage of reads of a given sequence in the file which are present a given number of times in the file:

 ![Sequence Duplication Levels](../../images/quality-control/sequence_duplication_levels.png "Sequence Duplication Levels")

 In a diverse library most sequences will occur only once in the final set.
 A low level of duplication may indicate a very high level of coverage of the target sequence, but a high level of duplication is more likely to indicate some kind of enrichment bias.

 Two sources of duplicate reads can be found:
-- PCR duplication in which library fragments have been over represented due to biased PCR enrichment
+- PCR duplication in which library fragments have been over-represented due to biased PCR enrichment

   It is a concern because PCR duplicates misrepresent the true proportion of sequences in the input.

-- Truly overrepresented sequences such as very abundant transcripts in an RNA-Seq library
+- Truly over-represented sequences such as very abundant transcripts in an RNA-Seq library

   It is an expected case and not of concern because it does faithfully represent the input.